Shark Tank Cast

 - Co-wrote two children’s books, Hit a Grand Slam and Out of the Ballpark

-- Won an Emmy as a baseball commentator for Fox Sports
+- Emmy winning commentator for Fox Sports

 - Signed the largest sports contract ever (at that time)—$275,000,000 for 10 years